david-vloedman/obundle-test/README.md

 A new JS module called cart-utils was created for the fetch requests to the storefront cart API .
 I pulled these functions from the big commerce documentation.

-When the "add all items" button is clicked a check to see if an cart exists is performed.
+When the "add all items" button is clicked a check to see if a cart exists is performed.
 If the cart does exist it will add items to it and if it does not exist a cart will be made and items added to it.

 The items are added in a single POST request to the storefront API by passing an array of line items in the request body.
 The product ids are pulled from the "data-product-id" attribute on the product card component.